Baking Hermann

 Keshek el Fouqara (Lebanese Bulgur Cheese)

-Keshek el Fouqara (literally “poor man’s cheese”) is an ancient Lebanese recipe developed by farmers who were too poor to afford a goat to make dairy products.
+Keshek el Fouqara (literally “poor man’s cheese”) is an ancient Lebanese bulgur cheese developed by farmers who were too poor to afford a goat to make dairy products.
 Instead, they soaked and fermented bulgur until it developed cheese-like flavours.
 A popular recipe until around 50 years ago, it has gotten lost over the last decades.
 Time to revive it!

 Making bulgur cheese from scratch requires patience.
 It’s a lengthy process of stirring the bulgur every day for around 4-6 weeks until it tastes tangy and fermented, then it is shaped into balls, coated in herbs or spices and stored in jars with olive oil for another 4-6 weeks until it is finally ready.
 From there, the possibilities are endless.
 Eat it on some crusty bread with olive oil and black pepper (see image below) or use it to finish savoury dishes, it’s an umami-packed powerhouse in the kitchen.